 The American Staffordshire Terrier vs American Pitbull Terrier debate!
-Many people are uncertain of the differences between an American Staffordshire Terrier and an American Pitbull Terrier, and which makes a better pet.
+Many people don’t know the differences between an American Staffordshire Terrier and an American Pitbull Terrier, or which makes a better pet.

 Both breeds are haunted by a history of violent blood sports, and bad breeding choices.
 But today, each of them has the potential to be a great pet, in the right home.

-However, it’s important to take a close look at their needs and traits.
-This way, you will pick the one that’s best for your home.
+To decide which breed is best for you, look at their needs and traits.
+This way, you can pick the one that suits your lifestyle best.

 American Staffordshire Terrier Vs American Pitbull Terrier – Which is Best?